Tire Separation and Tire Detread Injuries

 Tire Separation Common On Explorer

 Ford sold more than 4 million Explorers from 1990-2001.
-Ford recently lost a $23 million judgement in San Bernardino related to the detreading of tires on a Ford Explorer.
+Ford recently lost a $23 million judgment in San Bernardino, related to the de-treading of tires on a Ford Explorer.

-During company tests prior to the Explorers introduction company engineers recommended changes to the vehicles design because of rollovers.
+During company tests prior to the Explorers introduction company engineers recommended changes to the design of the vehicle because of rollovers.

 Aside from a few minor changes, the suspension and track width were not changed.
 Ford chose instead to remove air from the tires, lowering the recommended psi to 26.

 The maximum pressure stamped into the sidewall of the tire was 35psi; however, tires should only be inflated to the pressure listed by the vehicle’s manufacturer.

 The tire failures involved tread separation often followed by tire disintegration.
 When that happened, and the vehicle was running at high speed, it was very likely the vehicle would leave the roadway and roll over.

 Rollovers cause serious injury and even death; it has been estimated that over 250 deaths and more than 3,000 serious injuries resulted from these failures.

 If you have suffered injury or a death to a family member due to tire separation or rollover, contact an experienced car accident lawyer at The Law Offices of Nadrich & Cohen today at 1.800.718.4658 for a free consultation.
 We have 26 convenient office locations throughout California, including San Jose, Modesto, Palm Springs and more.

 Ford and Firestone have been pointing fingers at each other, for the failures which have led to a split between the two companies.
 Firestone said they could find no fault in the design or manufacturing process of their tires, and that the failures were a result of Ford’s recommended tire pressure being too low and the Explorer’s design was deficient.